yleeyilin/tp/docs/UserGuide.md

 ## Useful Notations and Glossary

-While exploring PoochPlanner’s features with this user guide, you can take note of these symbols used and what they represent.
+While exploring PoochPlanner’s features with this user guide, you can take note of the following symbols and what they represent.

 Symbol | Meaning
 --------|------------------